 A Guide to Water Pressure

-Water pressure is the force that moves water through the mains into your pipes.
-If something goes wrong with it, it can cause a whole host of frustrating problems.
-If your water pressure falls too low, you’ll find yourself with a barely-there shower, and potentially a lack of water throughout the house.
-Too high and pressure from your outlets will be irregular, and it could lead to leaks and banging in your pipes.
+Too low, and you’re left with a weak shower, a barely-there shower, and potentially a lack of water throughout the house.
+Too high, and your outlets will be irregular, which could lead to leaks and banging in your pipes.

 What is Normal Water Pressure for a House?